psg-titech/MPLR2025-experiments/README.md

 # Directory Structure
 ```
+cm : C programs executed on the Main processor
-cl : C programs executed on the LP coprocessor
+cl : C programs executed on the Lp coprocessor
 rm : mRuby programs executed entirely on the Main processor using the original mruby/c interpreter
-rl : mRuby programs executed on the LP coprocessor using our modified interpreter
+rl : mRuby programs executed on the Lp coprocessor using our modified interpreter

 sensor_sim : Sensor simulator programs running on the sensor simulator (ESP32).